Chenxi-Hu93/Coursework-Assignment-2022-23/README.md

 import matplotlib.pyplot as plt

 ```
+The given code snippet imports several libraries in Python that are commonly used for numerical computations, neural networks, and data visualization.
+Here's a brief description of each imported library and its purpose:

+- `import numpy as np`: This line imports the NumPy library, which is a popular library for numerical operations, such as array manipulation, linear algebra, and mathematical functions.
+It is aliased as np for convenience.

+- `from numpy.linalg import inv`: This line imports the inv function from the numpy.linalg submodule, which is used to compute the inverse of a square matrix.

+- `from scipy.integrate import odeint`: This line imports the odeint function from the scipy.integrate module.
+The odeint function is used for solving ordinary differential equations (ODEs) using numerical integration techniques.

+- `import torch`: This line imports the PyTorch library, a popular deep learning framework that provides powerful tools for constructing, training, and evaluating neural networks.

+- `import torch.nn as nn`: This line imports the torch.nn module and aliases it as nn.
+The torch.nn module contains various classes and functions for creating neural networks, such as layers, activation functions, and loss functions.

+- `import torch.optim as optim`: This line imports the torch.optim module and aliases it as optim.
+The torch.optim module provides optimization algorithms for training neural networks, such as gradient descent, Adam, and RMSprop.

+- `import matplotlib.pyplot as plt`: This line imports the pyplot module from the Matplotlib library and aliases it as plt.
+The pyplot module is a popular data visualization library used for creating plots and charts to analyze and visualize data.

 ## Part 1: Linear quadratic regulator<a name="part-1-linear-quadratic-regulator"></a>
 We examine the following stochastic differential equation (SDE) for the state process $(X_s)_{s\in[t,T]}$: